dacap/sendfiles/README.md

 ## Protocol

-Client scan IP addresses in the local network tries to connect to the TCP port 8095, after it's connected it sends one line:
+The client scans IP addresses in the local network, and tries to connect to each one through the TCP port 8095.
+When it is connected, it sends one line:

     key STRING\n

-Server responds with:
+If the key is accepted, the server/receiver will respond with:

     ok\n

-when the key is accepted and the client can start sending files, or
+and the client can start sending files.
+In other case the server will respond:

     invalid key\n

-if the connection will be terminate.
+and the connection will be terminated.

-When the key is accepted, the client start sending files:
+When the key is accepted, the client sends files following this protocol:

     file FILENAME size INT64 sha1 STRING\n
     BYTES[size]\n